Rannveig Marta Sarc, Violinist

 Icelandic-Slovenian violinist Rannveig Marta Sarc enjoys a versatile career as a soloist, chamber musician, orchestral player and teacher.

 Rannveig has appeared as soloist with the Iceland Symphony, Slovene Philharmonic, Reykjavík Chamber Orchestra, Iceland Youth Symphony, Orchestra Matutina, “Mihail Jora” Philharmonic and Reykjavik College of Music orchestras, among others.
+Recent highlights include solo recitals at the Icelandic Embassies in Beijing and Tokyo.

 Rannveig is an avid performer of contemporary music.
 As a member of Duo Freyja, she has released two albums of Icelandic duos for violin and viola, commissioned and premiered by the duo.
-She is passionate about community engagement and regularly performs concerts in prisons and hospitals for the non-profit “Project: Music Heals Us.”

 Help Us Grow